antarctica/bas-api-guidelines/api-guidelines.md

 "JSON is an excellent, widely supported transport format, suitable for many web APIs.

-Supporting JSON and only JSON is a practical default for APIs, and generally reduces complexity for both the API provider and consumer.
+Supporting JSON and only JSON is a practical default for APIs, and generally reduces complexity for both the API provider and consumer."

-General JSON guidelines:

-* *Responses should be a JSON object (not an array).* Using an array to return results limits the ability to include metadata about results, and limits the API's ability to add additional top-level keys in the future.
-* *Don't use unpredictable keys.* Parsing a JSON response where keys are unpredictable (e.g. derived from data) is difficult, and adds friction for clients.
-* *Use under_score case for keys*.
-Different languages use different case conventions.
-JSON uses `under_score`, not `camelCase`.
-"

 Sources: